ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 Along the applications executables and documentation, two bash scripts will be installed:

-- /etc/bash_completion.d/cumbia
+- /usr/local/bin/cumbia  (or whatever/install/prefix/bin/cumbia)
-- /etc/bash/bashrc.d/cumbia.sh
+- /usr/share/bash-completion/completions/cumbia  (or wherever points the output of `pkg-config --variable=completionsdir bash-completion` )

-They define shortcuts for the common operations provided by the *qumbia-apps* applications as follows:
+They define shortcuts for the common operations provided by the *cumbia applications* as follows:

 |Applications (command line)   | description                                 | app